davegi/tpai_deep_research_from_scratch/tasks/tasks-prd-comprehensive-educational-notebook.md

 - **12.0 Logging and Tracing Integration**

 - Structured logging is enabled throughout the codebase and notebook using the shared logger.
-LangSmith tracing is optionally enabled via the
-`ENABLE_TRACING` environment variable or settings.
+LangSmith tracing is optionally enabled via the `ENABLE_TRACING` environment variable or settings.
 When enabled, traces are sent to LangSmith for inspection and debugging.
 - The notebook demonstrates how to toggle tracing, and provides a link to the LangSmith UI for trace visualization.
-All four artifacts (notebook, code, tests, tasks) are in sync for logging and tracing features.
+All four artifacts
+(notebook, code, tests, tasks) are in sync for logging and tracing features.

-- [ ] 13.0 Compare prompts and LLM settings side-by-side
+- [x] 13.0 Compare prompts and LLM settings side-by-side
-  - [ ] 13.1 Vary prompts; compare outputs deterministically
+  - [x] 13.1 Vary prompts; compare outputs deterministically
-  - [ ] 13.2 Demonstrate temperature/max_tokens effects
+  - [x] 13.2 Demonstrate temperature/max_tokens effects
-  - [ ] 13.3 Summarize best practices and trade-offs
+  - [x] 13.3 Summarize best practices and trade-offs
+    - Notebook, code, and tests are in sync.
+See section 13.0 in the notebook for educational demonstration and logging.

 - [ ] 14.0 Initialize MCP server, discover and list tools (lower priority)
   - [ ] 14.1 Start simple in-process MCP stub